surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 8.28.0-b.2 (2021/04/29)**
+**Version 8.28.0-rc.1 (2021/04/29)**

 * **New Features**
 	* Added a new SSO &gt; Advanced Settings &gt; WordPress Sitemaps metabox with options to customize the post and taxonomy types included in the WordPress sitemap XML.
 * **Improvements**
-	* Updated the metabox tabs jQuery to scroll the tab container into view if necessary.
+	* Updated the metabox tabs jQuery to scroll the tabbed container into view if/when necessary.
 * **Bugfixes**
 	* None.
 * **Developer Notes**